daly-h/daly-h.github.io/_posts/2024-10-18-data-centres-revisited.md

 These articles all share a similar line of reasoning: data centres support our energy transition and mission to decarbonise because they create a market for renewables (and thereby stimulate demand) and, digitalisation and AI can help solve climate change.

-I want to take some time to shed some light on these claims and show how these narratives are not accurate.
+I want to take some time to look at the evidence behind these claims.

 Take the headline of an [op-ed]( https://www.irishtimes.com/business/2024/10/14/instead-of-curbing-data-centres-we-should-build-more-to-spark-greater-demand-for-renewable-energy/) written by Harry Goddard, chief executive of Deloitte Ireland in this week’s Irish Times: “Instead of curbing data centres, we should build more to spark greater demand for renewable energy”.
 The piece argues that the presence of more data centres will accelerate the development of renewable energy, and therefore their growth can be aligned with decarbonisation